This article has links to products and services we love, which we may make commission from.

 2. Bolivar Peninsula (Crystal Beach)

 Another one of the popular beaches near Houston is Crystal Beach on the Bolivar Peninsula.
-It is a relatively quiet beach which allows beach camping which is great if you are keeping costs down during your vacation.
+It is a relatively quiet beach that allows beach camping which is great if you are keeping costs down during your vacation.

 For nature-lovers, this area is full of wildlife and is a popular bird-watching destination.